JesusEArambula/custom-carousel/README.md

 # custom-carousel
  Custom Carousel for Website.

-Used Font Awesomme files for left and right arrow keys on carousel.
+Used Font Awesome files for left and right arrow keys on carousel.